Kagome and honeycomb flat bands in moir\'e graphene: Discussion

 We note that for a given substrate, the moir\'e potentials may be tuned with pressure (which modulates interlayer hopping) and out-of-plane displacement field (which modulates the relative energies of states in the two layers).
 Additionally, if the substrate material is placed both above and below the graphene layer, the moir\'e potentials will be enhanced by a factor of two.
 This is similar to the case of symmetric twisted trilayer graphene \cite{Khalaf2019,Calugaru2021}.

 In comparison to $\bGamma$-valley models which also have kagome or honeycomb moir\'e flat bands \cite{Angeli2021,Xian2021,Liu2022,Wang2022}, the coupled-valley graphene model has the advantage that the electrons are localized within graphene, which is a clean and theoretically well understood material.
-Additionally, our model shows a rich phase diagram including eigenvalue fragile phases in addition to flat bands.
+Additionally, our model shows a rich phase diagram of low energy bands including eigenvalue fragile phases in addition to flat bands.

 It is less clear how to realize the opposite-velocity model in \cref{eq:opposite-velocity-hamiltonian}.
 However, this model can host many kagome or honeycomb flat bands simultaneously, so a realization could provide a variety of interacting phases within a single sample.
 It is worth noting additionally that both models we propose could potentially be realized with metamaterials \cite{Wu2018}.